Kovee98/modulo-css/README.md

 > A completely modular CSS framework

 ## Contributing
 PRs are more than welcome!
-But please read and understand [CONTRIBUTING.md](./CONTRIBUTING.md) before doing so.
+But please read and understand [CONTRIBUTING.md](./CONTRIBUTING.md) first!